Wooden Beds and Natural Filled Mattresses

 SUSTAINABLE PRODUCTS AT AFFORDABLE PRICES

 Our current showrooms are located close to the City of London and are well served by public transport.

-They are just a stone’s throw from our Shoreditch workshops where we offer customers free car parking on weekdays.
+They are just a stone’s throw from our former Shoreditch workshops.

 We display twenty beds in various sizes and finishes, and the full range of mattresses for customers to sample.